veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

-Who wants to constrain their communication avenues to the diktats coming from the Unicode Consortium, when you could instead enhance your vocabulary with overly obscure inside jokes, impenetrable to almost anyone outside a given narrow community?
+Who wants to constrain their communication avenues to the diktats coming from the Unicode Consortium, when you could instead enhance your vocabulary with obscure inside jokes, impenetrable to anyone outside a given narrow community?
 And even if you wanted that, who would waste a chance to write some Rust code?
 Certainly not me, dear reader.

 (If you aren't familiar with how Twitch communities work and what Twitch emotes are, check [this](https://www.twitch.tv/creatorcamp/en/learn-the-basics/emotes/)